Buy a homeSchedule Appointment Apply Now

 ARM or Fixed Rate Mortgage?

 With a fixed–rate mortgage, you'll always know what your monthly principal and interest payments will be.
 An adjustable-rate mortgage (ARM) offers a lower fixed-rate for a limited amount of time.
-Your rate is fixed for the initial 5 or 7 years of the loan, and becomes variable for the remaining loan term, adjusting every year thereafter.
-For example, a 5/1 ARM would have a fixed interest rate for the first five years and then convert to an adjustable rate, with annual adjustments for the remaining term of the loan.
+Your rate is fixed for the initial 5, 7, or 10 years of the loan, and becomes variable for the remaining loan term, adjusting every six months thereafter.
+For example, a 5/6 ARM would have a fixed interest rate for the first five years and then convert to an adjustable rate, with six month adjustments for the remaining term of the loan.

 Rate vs. APR